 MI tax deduction should be made permanent

-Since 2007, homeowners have been able to deduct from their federal income taxes mortgage insurance premiums paid to private MI companies and government agencies, including the Federal Housing Administration (FHA), U.S. Department of Veterans Affairs (VA), and U.S. Department of Agriculture (USDA) Rural Housing Service (RHS).
-From 2012-2016 more than 4 million homeowners annually claimed the MI premium tax deduction, and in recent years millions of homeowners continued to benefit from this tax provision.
-This important tax policy supports low- and moderate-income homeowners.
-In 2020, qualifying middle-class homeowners received an average deduction of more than $2,100, according to IRS data.
+Beginning in 2007, and subject to periodic extensions by Congress, the tax code allowed qualified homeowners to deduct from their federal income taxes MI premiums paid to private MI companies and government agencies, including the Federal Housing Administration (FHA), U.S. Department of Veterans Affairs (VA), and U.S. Department of Agriculture’s (USDA) Rural Housing Service (RHS).

 Tax deduction for MI premiums has been extended several times

-- Its temporary nature
+- It’s temporary nature.

-- Its adjusted gross income (AGI) phaseout
+- Its adjusted gross income (AGI) cap, which has never been raised.

 Interested in understanding MI?